 The City of Novi promotes bicycling as a healthy, environmentally-friendly way of getting around the City of Novi.
-The City's recently adopted Non-Motorized Master Plan recognizes the importance of providing bicycle parking to encourage the use of bicycles for transportation.
+The City's adopted Non-Motorized Master Plan recognizes the importance of providing bicycle parking to encourage the use of bicycles for transportation.

 The Plan recommends updating the City's ordinances to include bicycle parking requirements and design standards.

-The lack of a secure parking space at their destination keeps many people from using bikes for transportation because leaving the bike unattended, even for short periods, can easily result in damage or theft.
+The lack of secure bicycle parking keep people from using bikes for transportation because leaving a bike unattended and unsecured can easily result in damage or theft.
 When bicycle parking is not secure or convenient, it will not be used.
-Thus, providing bicycle parking at various destinations encourages people to use their bicycles for transportation.
-In addition, providing a designated area for bicycle parking can provide a more orderly appearance to a building and it will discourage bicyclists from locking their bikes to unacceptable fixtures, such as trees, sign posts, benches, or railings.
+Conversely, providing bicycle parking at various destinations encourages and provides the option for people to use their bicycles for transportation.
+In addition, providing a designated area for bicycle parking can provide a more orderly appearance to a building, and will discourage bicyclists from locking bikes to unacceptable fixtures, such as trees, sign posts, benches or railings.